aisha-x/THM/Rooms/Challenges/Carnage.md

 **Q3.What was the domain hosting the malicious zip file?**

 - right click on the http packet and follow HTTP stream
-- in the http request header you can see the domain that hosting this malicious file
+- in the http request header, you can see the domain that hosting this malicious file
 - ![q3](https://github.com/user-attachments/assets/66f80c1c-50d3-49e2-ada4-4ba206250d3a)